Sylius/Sylius/docs/cookbook/custom-model.rst

 ==========================

 In some cases you may be needing to add new models to your application in order to cover unique business needs.
-The proccess of extending Sylius with new entities is simple and intuitive.
+The process of extending Sylius with new entities is simple and intuitive.

 As an example we will take a **Supplier entity**, which may be really useful for shop maintenance.